akhan390/KDRI/README.md

 #### Methods
 Using SQLite, most recent transplant follow-up records were isolated from the Kidney Follow-Up data table for each transplant record ID.
-The Kidney/Pancreas data table was filtered sequentially using the same exclusion criteria used in the original model.<sup>[1](https://journals.lww.com/transplantjournal/Fulltext/2009/07270/A_Comprehensive_Risk_Quantification_Score_for.13.aspx)</sup> Kidney/Pancreas, Deceased Donor, and Kidney Follow-Up data tables were then left-joined on Transplant ID from the Kidney/Pancreas data table, and the joined table was filtered for transplant dates occurring in or after 2005.
-Duplicate transplant records were removed using Python after exporting the data table as a csv.
+The Kidney/Pancreas data table was filtered sequentially using the same exclusion criteria used in the original model.<sup>[1](https://journals.lww.com/transplantjournal/Fulltext/2009/07270/A_Comprehensive_Risk_Quantification_Score_for.13.aspx)</sup> Kidney/Pancreas, Deceased Donor, and Kidney Follow-Up data tables were combined on Transplant ID from the Kidney/Pancreas data table, and the combined table was filtered for transplant dates occurring in or after 2005.
+Duplicate transplant records were removed using Python after exporting the dataframe.

 Data cleaning and initial feature selection was performed in python using `pandas`, `scikit-learn`, `numpy`, and `imblearn`.
-Manual removal of features pertaining to pancreatic transplants, those unavailable prior to transplant, those pertaining to or utilizing race/ethnicity (eg; GFR), and those leaking graft survival information was performed.
-The dataframe was then filtered for features containing ≤ 10% null values.
+Removal of features pertaining to pancreatic transplants, those unavailable prior to transplant, those pertaining to or utilizing race/ethnicity (e.g. GFR), and those leaking graft survival information was performed.
+The dataframe was then filtered for features containing ≥ 90% valid data.
 The final dataframe contained 102,480 transplant records.

 Numeric and categorical features were separated into distinct dataframes for initial feature selection. `RandomUnderSampler` was used to balance the graft failure and survival classes in order to perform ANOVA and chi-square tests on numeric and categorical features, respectively.
 The top 30 of 38 numeric and top 70 of 1677 features using `SelectKBest` were utilized for model tuning and further feature selection using a Random Survival Forests model.<sup>[6](https://www.semanticscholar.org/paper/Random-survival-forests-Ishwaran-Kogalur/9ee2d6a8de063e2621eebc620b9d9d3d8a380374)</sup>